 Powder coating is used to cover metal parts — such as auto parts, bike parts, and appliance parts — with a protective material by spraying it with a dry powder that is made of plastic or another type of polymer.
 The metal is electrically charged, which helps the powder adhere to the metal surface.
 Once applied, the metal is baked in an oven, which turns the powder into one solid, protective coat.

 Powder coating is strong and durable.
 By charging the metal part, the powder adheres to the metal more consistently than paint.
 Additionally, the baking process creates a strong bond and makes the part more uniformly coated.
 The powder coat doesn’t contain any solvents and releases fewer volatile organic compounds (VOCs) into the atmosphere than most paint.
 And, since it’s baked at high temperatures, the powder coat can cure faster than paint can dry.

-The biggest downside is cost.
-Powder coating is expensive and requires special equipment that not everyone has access to.
+The biggest downside is the cost.
+Powder coating is expensive and requires special equipment that not everyone can access.
 For that reason, you will need to take your metal parts to a powder coating shop or mail them to a specialist.
 Keep in mind that even specialty shops have size limits to what can fit in their ovens.
 In general, for professional powder coating, you can expect to pay between $25 and $300 each to coat small car parts, and between $250 and $700 each for larger parts like car wheels (as previously reported).

 Another downside is that not all materials can be powder coated.
 You’ll need to check with a local powder coating shop to see if there are any restrictions — either for size or material type.
 In general, powder coating works best on metals, but it can also work on plastic as long as the plastic that can withstand heat without melting.
 Also, note that if your powder coating chips, it is not really feasible to get a touch-up on the coating.